serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 that case ``y`` must be of type ``T0``, **or** ``x`` is a string and so must be ``y``.
 And in both cases, a boolean is returned.

-What we could do is consider both alternatives, follow the two type paths and in the end, compute the signature of ``foo`` as a ``MultiType`` holding the outcome of all paths.
+We could consider both alternatives, follow the two type paths and in the end, compute the signature of ``foo`` as a ``MultiType`` holding the outcome of all paths.
 But that could mean a lot!
 What we do is an
 over-approximation: what is the common structure between ``List[T0]`` and